gladimdim/free_ukrainian_art/README.md

 # How to open vox files

 To open the *.vox files use [Magica Voxel Editor](https://ephtracy.github.io/).

+# How to open obj files

+Drag and drop obj/png files into Unreal Engine/Unity editor just like any other asset.

 # Usage examples
 This art is used in three games: